 - Be active.
 You don’t have to go nuts in the gym or run a marathon.
 I took 45 minute daily walks with the stroller or baby carrier which allowed us to get some fresh air and sunshine and when it was cold or rainy, we hit the indoor mall.
-You can also look for local groups of moms who walk together for extra motivation.
+There are also local groups of moms who walk together for extra motivation and support.
 When I returned to work, I took 30 minute power walks in the morning or on my lunch break, started taking the stairs instead of the elevator and parked further away from the building.
 Everything counts!

 - Keep a food journal.
 Sometimes we aren’t aware of what, why or how much food we’re eating.
 Try keeping a daily journal of your food intake and moods.
 I used the Weight Watchers Points Plus online tracker which helped me eat a balanced diet, keep my portions in check and track my success which kept me motivated.
 I love that breastfeeding mamas get some extra points to maintain a healthy milk supply.

 - Graze.
 Eat smaller, more frequent meals and snack throughout the day.
 If you work in an office, consider keeping a mini fridge under your desk and stock it with quick and easy snacks like sliced apples, carrots, cucumbers, peppers and dips like almond butter, guacamole and hummus which contain healthy fats and are satisfying.
 Also, be sure to keep your handbag stashed with healthy snacks for on-the-go.
 I like Credible Cravings Organic Perinatal Whole Food Bars and MACROBARS which come in yummy flavors like Cherries and Berries and Granola and Coconut.

 - Plan ahead.
 Planning out meals in advance will keep you in line as it is easy to splurge on a high calorie meal when you’re hungry and pressed for time.
 Keeping your fridge and pantry stocked with healthy staples and having some tried and tested recipes on hand is very helpful.

 - Eat the rainbow.
 Eating a variety of colorful fruits, veggies, legumes and grains packed with nutrients and fiber will help keep you full, satisfied and energized.